Toinane/tableau-server-desktop/README.md

-# Tableau Server Desktop App
+# Tableau Server Desktop
-> This application embed the website Tableau Server in a desktop app.
+> This unofficial application embed the website Tableau Server in a desktop app.

 # How to use
 To correctly use this application you will need an URL to your Tableau Server like `https://my-tableau-url.com`.